jjcastro/itinerapp/README.md

 # Itinerapp

-Vacation planner built using AngularJS and Java EE 7.
+Vacation planner built using AngularJS for the front-end and Java EE 7 for the back-end.

 ## Installation